Categories: Best OfCamp Tips

 This is the answer to a fresh salad on the trail.
 Made with locally grown freeze-dried broccoli, slivered almonds, sweet cranberries, and plump raisins marinated in a zesty vinaigrette.

 Outdoor Herbivore’s Pacific Crest Vinaigrette.
 This is a sweet and zesty trail salad that is easy and quick to prepare.
-Stir in water and included olive oil packet, allow flavors to mingle for 5 minutes, and dig in!
+Stir in water, allow flavors to mingle for 5 minutes, and dig in!

 3. Hop Pea Slop – 138 Cal/Oz